Skip to Content

 • Sour Cream

-How To Make Beef Chili With Pinto Beans
+How To Make This Award-Winning Chili Recipe

 In a large stockpot, sauté your minced garlic and onion with vegetable oil, over a medium heat.